Absentee Hotline: 610-351-5900 Extension 28711

 Keeping in touch is so important.
 A variety of resources are available in order for staff, students, and parents to communicatewith one another.
 Please contact the school when updating information, or when a situation arises.
 “Communication is the key to success.”

 - Parents may contact the school office directly by dialing the main number at 610-351-5880.
 If the secretary is unable to answer your call, you may leave a message in the voice mailbox.
 A return call will be made as soon as possible.
-Permission for parent ransport or requests for homework should always be made using the main office number.
 If a need arises to speak to personnel during the day, contact the main office to be connected.

 - Parents may leave a voice message for school personnel by dialing 610-351-5888, and then entering the extension for the staff ember when directed.
-Please do not use voicemail if you need immediate attention, or for approval for parent transportation, or for requests for homework.
+Please do not use voicemail if you need immediate attention.

 - Voicemail operates 24 hours a day, 7 days a week.